-I went on to be a surrogate mother four more times.
+I went on to be a surrogate mother five more times.
 Once for a couple from Minnesota.
 The mother suffered from secondary infertility – she had a little boy just fine, but then could not get pregnant again.
 They wanted one more boy so that their son could grow up with his best friend.
-When we found out the baby was a girl, both parents looked petrified!
+When we found out the baby was a girl, both parents were petrified!
 They didn’t know what to do with a girl!
 But they fell in love with her instantly when she was born, and she shares a name with my own daughter.

 After that experience, I carried a little boy for a couple from Florida.
 They were both first generation American citizens; her from Cuba, him from the Philippines.
 They met later in life, and her age prevented her from successfully carrying.
 She had two other siblings, both older than her, both childless.
 When her son was born, it was magical for the entire family; the first baby born to a very eager grandmother.

-It’s been a very rewarding decade.
-I’ve carried 9 children that would not be alive if it wasn’t for me.
+All in all, it’s been a very rewarding decade.
+I’ve carried 11 children that would not be alive if it wasn’t for me.
 I’ve formed families.
 And seen so much love, sacrifice, and dedication that it is truly humbling.
 And my own family has benefited as well.